solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 ### Fallback Instruction

-Lastly, we need to add a fallback instruction to the Anchor program to handle the CPI from the Token Extensions program.
+Lastly, we need to add a fallback instruction to the Anchor program to handle the CPI from the current Token program.

 This step is required due to the difference in the way Anchor generates instruction discriminators compared to the ones used in Transfer Hook interface